-6 Evaluation
+6. Evaluation

-A comprehensive evaluation of the mapping approach supported by the iMapper system has been performed on two domains.
+A comprehensive evaluation of the match processing strategies supported by the iMapper system have been performed on two domains.
 The main goal was to evaluate the matching accuracy of iMapper, to measure the relative contributions from the different components of the system, and to verify that iMapper can contribute in helping the user in performing the labor intensive mapping task.
+The design and methodology of the evaluation are described first.
+Afterwards, the results and analysis of the results are presented.

-6.1 Experiment design
+6.1.
+Experiment design

 Performance criteria.
 To evaluate the quality of the match operations, we compare the match result returned by the automatic matching process (P) with manually determined match result (R).
-We determine the true positives, i.e. correctly identified matches (I).
+We determine the true positives, i.e., correctly identified matches (I).
 Based on the cardinalities of these sets, the following quality measures are computed.

-Precision and recall have been used extensively to evaluate the retrieval performance of retrieval algorithm in the information retrieval field [4] and have also been used in other studies [10][14].
+Precision and recall have been used extensively to evaluate the retrieval performance of retrieval algorithm in the information retrieval field [3] and have also been used in other studies [10,15].
 For each mapping the system predicated, there is a similarity degree associated with it.
 The degree indicates the confidence of the predication.
 It also provides a practical way to rank the mappings.
 As the mappings are ranked in a descending order of the degree, we could calculate precision at different recall levels by gradually adding more mappings into consideration.
-We plot the precision versus recall curve at 11 standard recall levels[4].
+We plot the precision versus recall curve at 11 standard recall levels [3].
 Precision versus recall figures are useful because they allow us to evaluate quantitatively both the quality of the overall mapping collection and the breadth of the mapping algorithm.

-For this version of the experiment, we made evaluation only on conceptconcept mappings, whereas the more complex mappings between relations, clusters, etc. are not in focus.
-We did that because concept-concept mappings are the bases for any other more complex mappings and ensuring its high quality will form a sound base for the other type of mappings.
-Also when user manual work is involved, we have to carefully limited the scope and complexity of the task.
+Finally, for this version of the experiment, we made evaluation only on concept-concept mappings, whereas the more complex mappings between relations, clusters, etc., are not in focus.
+Two reasons account for the choice.

+- Concept-concept mappings are the bases for any other more complex mappings and ensuring its high quality will form a sound base for the other type of mappings. - When user manual work is involved, we have to carefully limited the scope and complexity of the task.
 Therefore, the more complex mappings are omitted in this version of the evaluation.

+Thus, even though the purpose of the experiment is to test the performance of the proposed approach in general, the results should be interpreted only as preliminary, due to the limited amount of data and the scope of the test.
 Domains and source ontologies.
 We evaluated iMapper on two domains.
-The product catalogue integration task was first introduced in [13], where consumers and vendors may use different classification schema (UNSPSC, UCEC, and eCl@ss, to name a few) to identify their requests or products.
-Links between different classification schema need to be defined in order to relate the corresponding concepts.
-In our experiment, the two relevant product catalogues are the United Nations Standard Products and Services Code (UN-SPSC)3 and the Standardized Material and Service Classificatione - $eCl@ss^4$.
+The product catalogue integration task was first introduced in [14], where consumers and vendors may use different classification schemas (UNSPSC, UCEC, and eCl@ss, to name a few) to identify their requests or products.
+Links between different classification schemas need to be defined in order to relate the corresponding concepts.
+In our experiment, the two relevant product catalogues are the United Nations Standard Products and Services Code (UNSPSC)3 and the Standardized Material and Service Classificatione-eCl@ss.4 UNSPSC contains about 20.000 categories organized into four levels.
+Each of the UNSPSC category definitions contains a category code and a short description of the product (for example, category 43191500 Personal communication devices). eCl@ss defines more than 12,000 categories and is organized in four-level taxonomy.
+It is generally understood that UNSPSC classifies products from a suppliers perspective, while eCl@ss is from a buyer's perspective.